 She added it felt "horrid" not being able to tell friends about the new role and revealed she had turned down appearing on EastEnders when the show started in 1985.

-Susan, now a director, was not asked to return as Michelle although she offered advice to Jenna, executive producer Sean O'Connor said.
+Tully, now a director, was not asked to return as Michelle although she offered advice to Russell, executive producer Sean O'Connor said.

-"Her acting career is part of her past, it is really a closed door for her", Sean said.
+"Her acting career is part of her past, it is really a closed door for her", O'Connor said.

 He added: "But of course I contacted her immediately before I thought about bringing the character back.